EzinneObisesan/Mysellar-Global-Sales-Analysis/README.md

 ![Overview Dashboard](https://github.com/EzinneObisesan/Mysellar-Global-Sales-Analysis/blob/main/images/Screenshot%20(25).png)

 ## Recommendation
-- More marketing should be done in the five bottonm countries
+- More marketing should be done in the five bottom-perofrming countries
 - North America has the lowest sold unit, hence needs more advertisement

 ## Download